Written By: DiveThru Team

 While it’s more important than ever to stay in the know, it’s also more important than ever to establish certain guidelines around your news intake.
 By following these suggestions, you’ll be able to better handle everything you hear.

 If a piece of news you read or watched has overwhelmed you, we put together a guided journaling exercise within the DiveThru app that will help you process the feelings you’re experiencing.
-As mentioned, the DiveThru app is free to download and we have unlocked everything within the app to help us all get through this time.

 Aside from managing your anxiety and setting boundaries around the news, it’s normal to have feelings of loneliness pop up.

-Even though we can’t hang out face to face, we can still stay connected to our friends.
+When we can’t hang out face to face, we can still stay connected to our friends.
 Get in touch with those who might need your support, talk to friends online, hang out on video calls, take advantage of those group streaming events that are happening everywhere.

 “Think about the things in common you have with friends and find creative ways to connect.
 For example, watch Netflix together via a Chrome extension, call a friend a day, create a connecting routine such as happy hour drinks via video, Taco Tuesdays via Facetime and so on.”